sintefmath/JutulDarcy.jl/docs/src/extras/faq.md

 # Frequently asked questions

 Here are a few common questions and possible answers.
+You may also want to have a look at the [GitHub issues](https://github.com/sintefmath/JutulDarcy.jl/issues) and [the GitHub discussions page](https://github.com/sintefmath/JutulDarcy.jl/discussions).

 ## Input and output